AlessioMigotti/Project-1/README.md

 - Some third-party embeds can be lazy loaded.
 Consider replacing them with a facade until they are required.
 - Consider marking your touch and wheel event listeners as `passive` to improve your page's scroll performance.
 - Avoid enormous network payloads.
+- Some aria-labels where declared as warnings on the validator.

 <a href="https://alessiomigotti.github.io/Project-1/">This is the github deployment</a>
 ## **Thank you for visiting Project 1!
 We hope you enjoy exploring the website and its features.**